Cancers in Firefighters and Fire Investigators

 Presumption criteria

-To qualify for this presumption, a worker must meet the inclusion criteria of this policy and have been:
+To qualify for the presumption, a worker must meet all the following criteria:

 Case-by-case